Biezax/wg-portal/README.md

 * Docker ready
 * Can be used with existing WireGuard setups
 * Support for multiple WireGuard interfaces
-* Supports multiple WireGuard backends (wgctrl or MikroTik)
+* Supports multiple WireGuard backends (wgctrl, MikroTik, or pfSense)
 * Peer Expiry Feature
 * Handles route and DNS settings like wg-quick does
 * Exposes Prometheus metrics for monitoring and alerting